nochso/fflag/README.md

 func WriteFlagSetConfig(w io.Writer, fs *flag.FlagSet, ignoreFlags ...string)
 ```

+WriteFlagSetConfig writes a configuration file to w including both default and currently set values \(should they differ\).

 ## type Options

-Options used for parsing a config file\.
+Options used for parsing a config file.

 ```go
 type Options struct {